 What are your business objectives?

-- How long have you been thinking about and developing your business?
+- How long have you been thinking about your business?

-- What experience do you have in that particular area?
+- What experience do you have in the industry/sector?

 - What are you offering?

 - Are there similar businesses?
 What makes yours different?

 - Who is your target audience?
 (Age, income, habits, etc.)

 Make your objectives easy to read.
 You want anyone to understand them.
 (Like bank managers or investors)